CDEBase/fullstack-pro/README.md

-     packages                    - Has the packages to organize the codebase into multi-package repositories. sample-core             - Core interfaces of the packages which can be shared between server and client. sample-platform/server      - Core interfaces and its implementation code for Server.
+     packages                    - Has the packages to organize the codebase into multi-package repositories. sample-core             - Core interfaces of the packages which can be shared between server and client. sample-platform/server      - Core platform interfaces and its implementation code for Server.
-         sample-platform/browser     - Client State related code which consists of Redux and Graphql Gql sample-platform/browser     - React pure components and containers are defined. sample-graphql-schema   - Graphql Schema for Server.
+         sample-platform/browser     - Core platform browser State related code which consists of Redux and Graphql Gql.
+It can contains UI Components as well. sample-platform/react-shared-components     - React pure components and containers are defined. sample-graphql-schema   - Graphql Schema for Server.
      servers                     - Has the packages to organize the codebase into multi-package repositories. frontend-server         - Frontend Client Server.
 This is useful to show demo of this package.